 About The Fire Ant Colonies

-This species of ants prefers to build their mounds in sunny and open areas such as lawns.
+This species of ants prefer to build their mounds in sunny and open areas such as lawns.
 It is also common to find mounds close to driveways and sidewalks that give off and absorb heat.
 In the well-maintained lawns, the mounds are usually not more than a couple of inches in height.
 However, the lack of these mounds around your yard is not an indication that these ants are not present.

 The fire ants are experts at creating elaborate tunnels underground which can extend as far as 25 feet from their mound.
-In periods of extreme heat or drought, the ants tunnel even deeper in the ground, where they won’t create mounds.
+In periods of extreme heat or drought, the ants tunnel even deeper into the ground, where they won’t create mounds.
 These colonies often have 200,000 ants or more, which includes the queen who is responsible solely for laying the eggs.

 About The Fire Ant Sting